nader93k/lifted-domain-repair/README.md

 This image contains all required dependencies and is the recommended way to get started quickly.

-If you need to build the project, please see see the explanation below.
+If you need to build the project, please see the explanation below.

 ## Setting the Environment & Building